mayabenowitz/Origins/README.md

 > Our knowledge is used to elevate life so that Creation may continue through us.
 Where we acquire power, let life acquire possibility.

-We are all **One the with Source of All Creation**.
-The seperation between souls is as a stubbornly persistent illusion as is the seperation between timelines.
-The **Divine Spark of Creation** (unconditional love, forgiveness, creativity and abundance) is within us all.

-**The time for sacred stewardship of our Divine Creation with Mother Earth is now.**

-For if we knew the probability of a hot dense initial state and every event preceeding our existence, every cell of the body would **overlfow with gratitude** and our hearts and minds would find coherence.

 ---